 While cryptocurrencies do some things very well, there are several hard unsolved problems with cryptocurrencies.
-Here’s a description of some of them.
+Here’s a description of some of them:

 Privacy and fungibility

 Bitcoin, like most cryptocurrencies, uses a public ledger where all transactions and addresses are public.
 We might say that Bitcoin is pseudo-anonymous: while you can see all transactions and addresses you don’t know who owns an address.
-But if you know someone’s address, for example they sent money to you, you can then trace all past and future transactions moving through that address.1
+But if you know someone’s address, for example if they sent money to you, you can then trace all past and future transactions moving through that address.3

 In an attempt to make Bitcoin more private “mixing” services such as CoinJoin can be used.
 They work by mixing together your coins with the coins of others, in an attempt to obscure where the coins are coming from.